 Applicants can obtain the Application Form and other information from the University's Office of Graduate Education (OGE; formerly Graduate Division):

 Exam scores and transcripts

-Applicants must arrange for three persons who are familiar with their academic ability to send confidential letters of recommendation to the Chairperson of the Graduate Program Committee (Dr. Steve Ward, Graduate Chair, Institute for Biogenesis Research, University of Hawai'i at Manoa, 1960 East-West Road, E103, Honolulu HI 96822).
+Applicants must arrange for three persons who are familiar with their academic ability to send confidential letters of recommendation to the DRB Program Chair (Dr. Monika Ward) by email (email@example.com).

-New applications with supporting documents should be received by the Graduate Division and Department of Anatomy, Biochemistry and Physiology no later than February 15 for Fall admission.
+New applications with supporting documents should be received by the Office of Graduate Education and the DRB Program Chair no later than February 15 for Fall admission.
 Application for Spring admission is not encouraged.
 Note that review process and first acceptance decisions starts early March for Fall admission.
-These dates vary a few days from year to year, and the Chairperson of the Graduate Program Committee should be consulted for the specific closing date (Graduate Chair, address above).

-The DRB Graduate Faculty will evaluate all applicants on the basis of their formal application and supporting documents.
-Faculty will make their recommendation to the Graduate Program Committee, which will make the final selection.
-The Chairperson of the Graduate Program Committee will mail a statement of admission or rejection to the applicant when the committee decision is reached, as will the Graduate Division.
+The DRB Graduate Program Committee will evaluate all applicants on the basis of their formal application and supporting documents.
+The Chair of the Graduate Program Committee will mail a statement of admission or rejection to the applicant when the committee decision is reached, as will the Office of Graduate Education.